Partition (law): Uniform Partition of Heirs Property Act

+As of July 2025, 26 states and the Virgin Islands had passed the UPHPA, including Alabama, Arkansas, California, Connecticut, Florida, Georgia, Hawaii, Illinois, Iowa, Maryland, Michigan, Mississippi, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, South Carolina, Texas, Utah, and Virginia.
+On January 1, 2023, California became the first state to expand the appraisal buyout process under the Uniform Partition of Heirs Property Act to non-heirs' partition actions.
+The passage of the act in all 50 states could mitigate the impact of partition sales on heirs' property owners.

 Florida, USA

 Florida provides for partition actions by statute, Chapter 64, which basically provides that any co-owner of real estate may seek partition.
 In Florida, there are basically no defenses to a partition action, other than if the parties have agreed not to partition the real estate.

 Pennsylvania, USA

 Property divided under Rule 1560(a) shall be awarded to the parties according to their respective interests.

 A master who is appointed by the court shall make such examinations and hold such hearings as may be necessary, giving reasonable notice thereof.
 The master may employ appraisers and, with the authorization of the court, such other experts as are necessary to enable the master to perform his or her duties.

 The court shall permit the shares of any two or more co-tenants to remain undivided between them if they so elect by writing filed within such time as the court or master shall direct.

 Parties defendant owning a majority in value of the property may object in writing to any sale, requesting that the property be awarded to them at its valuation fixed by the court and that their interests in the same remain undivided.
 Upon such request the entire property shall be awarded to the parties objecting to sale, as tenants in common, subject to payment to the parties desiring partition and sale of the amounts of their respective interests based upon the valuation.
 The amounts due the parties shall be charged as liens upon the property, to be paid in such manner and time as the court shall direct.